Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: Analytic calculation of vortex number on torus

 Hence the Higgs field has a zero with a unit vortex number at the origin from the discussion of the previous subsection.
 We find from \eqref{eq:Higgs zero from poles} that the phase angle rotates three times around the origin,

 where $z=\epsilon e^{i\theta}$ and $\overline{z}=\epsilon e^{-i\theta}$ are employed.

 On the other hand, the $\wp'$ has simple zeroes at the half-period points $z=\omega_1,\,\omega_2$ and $\omega_3$, so that there exist three simple zeroes of the Higgs field at that points.
-We observe that the phase angle rotates once around these simple zeroes,
+We observe that, from \eqref{eq:multiple zero}, the phase angle rotates once around these simple zeroes,

-from \eqref{eq:simple zero}, where $c=(6e_j^2-g_2/2)/(1+|e_j|^2)$ with $j=1,2,$ and $3$.
-Thus we find these zeroes, namely the vortex centres, contribute to the vortex number $3$ from \eqref{eq:vortex number from numerator} so that the total vortex number of this solution is $4$.
-This is consistent with the numerical integration for the first Chern number \eqref{eq:vortex-number} performed with Mathematica,
+where $c=(6e_j^2-g_2/2)/(1+|e_j|^2)$ with $j=1,2,$ and $3$.
+Thus we find these zeroes, namely the vortex centres, contribute to the vortex number $3$ from \eqref{eq:vortex_number_from_n_zeros} so that the total vortex number of this solution is $4$.
+This is consistent with the numerical integration of the magnetic flux \eqref{eq:first Chern number} performed with Mathematica,

-where \eqref{eq:magnetic flux density} is applied.
+where \eqref{eq:JP_equation_pre} is applied.